My top travel tips travel to Kerala, India

 8. Celebrate monsoon season.
 I have been besotted by the idea of being in Kerala when the monsoon arrives since seeing a documentary about it, called Chasing India’s Monsoon.
 While it is the off-season, and extremely hot and humid, it is considered a special time to be in Kerala.
 Many festivals take place and apparently Ayurvedic treatments are more effective.

 9. Stay at a homestay.
-Lonely Planet rated Kerala as one of their top family friendly destinations for 2014 and recommended a homestay.
+Lonely Planet rated Kerala as one of their top family friendly destinations and recommended a homestay.

 10. Eat fresh food and glorious spices.
 Kerala is the spice bowl of India, and you can visit, and even stay, at the spice gardens.
 The local cuisine is rice-based, spiked with fresh spices and often eaten off a large, bright green banana leaf.